Apache Spark Review

 Is Apache Spark free?

-Yes, Apache Spark is open-source and free to use, allowing organizations to leverage its capabilities without licensing fees.
+Yes, Apache Spark is open-source and free to use, allowing organizations to use its capabilities without licensing fees.

 Is Apache Spark worth it?